OvercomeBullying.org - Overcome School and Workplace Bullying, Mobbing and Harassment

 This helps to not only protect your child but to intervene before the cyber bully harms even more kids.
 Bullies often behave in a serial fashion attacking multiple victims either at the same time or one after another.
 Once the high of abusing one victim is over they move to their next prey.

-Report cyber bullying to your internet, instant messaging or mobile phone provider.
+Report abuse to your internet, instant messaging or mobile phone provider.

 While some providers may not take swift action it is still important to establish that incidents of cyberbullying are taking place and that it has been recorded as a complaint.
 This will provide greater impetus for them to take cyberbullying more seriously if further reports are made or others complain about the same person.